 This core flow is related to leadership practices "Model the way" and "Inspire a shared vision" as described by Kouzes & Posner (2012).
 It is associated with the following enabling team conditions described by Hackman (2002): "A Real Team", "Compelling Direction".

-Experience Description Catalogue: https://rheafmwk.io/pti, (Haselberger 2019, p.
+Experience Description Catalogue4: https://rheafmwk.io/pti, (Haselberger 2019, p.
 256)

-3.2 ORGANIZE FOR COMPLEXITY (or: Take Action)
+4.2 Sensitize for Complexities (or: Organize for Taking Action)

-Keywords: Change, User, Distractions, Diversity, Requirements industry, fast-paced technology advancement is regular.
-The constraints of business cases affect team leadership complexity.
+Keywords: Change, User, Distractions, Diversity, Requirements